 Managing Alexa Skill Permissions

-Whenever you add a new Skill to Alexa, it is possible that it will ask for permissions to access features of your Phone.
-This could be locations services, Alexa lists, email addresses or even Amazon Pay.
+Whenever you add a new Skill to Alexa, it is possible that it will ask for permission to access features of your Phone.
+This could be location services, Alexa lists, email addresses, or even Amazon Pay.
 You can easily check which permissions you have granted to Skills.
 In the Alexa app, go to More > Settings > Alexa Privacy > Manage Skill Permissions.